John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Start and end time if unspecified default to January 1st 1900 and January 1st 2500.
 * Category Id only used for filtering if the filter flag is set to true.
 * No default category.
-* The total in a given BudgetItemsByMonth object is the total amount for the BudgetItems of that month.
+* The total in a given CalendarItemsByMonth object is the total amount for the CalendarItems of that month.
 * Tests updated/added

-### Update GetBudgetItemsByCategory
+### Update GetCalendarItemsByCategory

-As a user of the Budget API,
+As a user of the Calendar API,
-I can retrieve a customizable (date, categoryId) list of BudgetItemsByCategory objects (each include the category description, details - a list of BudgetItems for that category, total) using the database so that I can retrieve the information in a scalable, maintainable manner.
+I can retrieve a customizable (date, categoryId) list of CalendarItemsByCategory objects (each include the category description, details - a list of CalendarItems for that category, total) using the database so that I can retrieve the information in a scalable, maintainable manner.

 **Assumptions**